oomph-lib/oomph-lib/README.md

 rm -rf build_for_demo_drivers
 ```

-Again, remember that if you installed `oomph-lib` to a non-standard location (i.e. neither under `install/` in the `oomph-lib` root directory, nor in `/usr/local/`) you must have added the installation directory to your `PATH` variable (see above).
+Again, remember that if you installed `oomph-lib` to a non-standard location (i.e. neither under `install/` in the `oomph-lib` root directory, nor in `/usr/local/`) you must have added the installation directory to your `oomphlib_ROOT` environment variable (see [Option 2: Specifying a custom installation location](#option-2-specifying-a-custom-installation-location)).
 Alternatively, you can specify it during the configure stage, by modifying the above procedure to:

 ```bash
 # Go to demo_drivers directory